Skip to main content

 8. Myth: What mood you are in has nothing to do with the pursuit of meaning in life.

 Fact: On the contrary, a positive mood facilitates the search and discovery of meaning in life (King et al., 2006).
 Individuals, while in a positive mood, are more receptive to meaning when it is presented to them and more dismissive of a relatively meaningless endeavor.
-In simple terms, if you are having a bad day, your perception about what is meaningful in life may alter.
+In simple terms, if you are having a bad day, your perception of what is meaningful in life may alter.

 9. Myth: To sustain a meaningful life, one has to always do something.